 Understand the result codes within your report

-- "ok" - all is ok, server is saying that it’s ready to receive letter to this address and no tricks are detected.
+- "ok" - all is ok, The server is saying that it’s ready to receive a letter to this address and no tricks are detected.

 - "error" - server is saying that delivery was failed, but no information about email existence or availability.

-- "smtp_error" - answer of smtp server is invalid or server is responding with some internal error.
+- "smtp_error" - an answer of the SMTP server is invalid or the server is responding with some internal error.

-- "unknown_email" - server is saying that the delivery was failed and email do not exist.
+- "unknown_email" - server is saying that the delivery was failed and email does not exist.

 - "attempt_rejected" - delivery fail, reason similar to "rejected".

-- "relay_error" - delivery fail because of some relaying problem.
+- "relay_error" - delivery fails because of some relaying problem.

 - "antispam_system" - some anti-spam technology is blocking the verification process.

 - "email_disabled" - email account is suspended/disabled/limited and can't receive emails.